Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Abstract

 \section{Abstract}

 We show that the ring of Siegel--Jacobi forms of fixed degree and of fixed or bounded ratio between weight and index is not finitely generated.
 Our main tool is the theory of toroidal b-divisors and their relation to convex geometry.
-As a byproduct of our methods we recover a formula due to Tai for the asymptotic dimension of the space of Siegel--Jacobi forms of given ratio between weight and index.
+As a byproduct of our methods, we prove a conjecture of Kramer about the representation of all Siegel--Jacobi forms as sections of certain line bundles and we recover a formula due to Tai for the asymptotic dimension of the space of Siegel--Jacobi forms of given ratio between weight and index.